 - Wordshark is ideal for helping students with specific learning needs such as dyslexia, or those learning English as an additional language.
 Read more about Wordshark for SEND and for EAL.

-- You can add your own vocabulary, enter any choice of words, record the words and their definitions, and upload images.
+- You can add your own vocabulary – record and upload images, if needed.

 Wordshark has done so much for so many – it takes the tension out of intense learning.